spdfire/teddix/README.md

 ##Installation & Configuration

 Generally, you should use native OS packages which contains all dependencies and will get you up and running with a few steps.
-Please follow the basic [INSTALL](https://github.com/spdfire/teddix/blob/master/INSTALL) instructions.
+Please follow the basic [install](http://www.teddix.info/documentation/install/) instructions.

 ##Using

 Teddix can visualize server assets through the web interface.
 You can search for assets, look at statistics, track trends and many more.
-To setup your environment, you need at least 1x teddix-server, 1x teddix-web and installed agent on monitored servers.
+To setup your environment, you need at least one teddix-server, one teddix-web and installed agent on monitored servers.

 ##Contributing

-If you are interested in development: clone repo, install development version, try to fix [problems](http://www.teddix.info/mantis) or implement new [features](http://www.teddix.info/mantis) then submit patches.
+If you are interested in development: clone repo, install development version, try to fix [problems](http://www.teddix.info/mantis) or implement new [features](http://www.teddix.info/documentation/contribute/#roadmap) then submit patches.

 Bug tracking system can be found at: http://www.teddix.info/mantis